-The product approval process includes a review by the risk management function to ensure that new products are in line with the Risk Appetite Framework (both quantitative and qualitative dimensions) and that risk capital is considered within the risk-adjusted performance management.
+The product approval process includes a review by the Risk Management Function that new products are in line with the Risk Appetite Framework (both quantitative and qualitative dimensions) and that risk capital is considered within the risk-adjusted performance management.

-Underwriting risk can also be transferred through reinsurance to another (re)insurance undertaking to reduce the financial impact of these risks on the Company.
+Underwriting Risk can also be transferred through reinsurance to another (re)insurance undertaking to reduce the financial impact of these risks on the Company.
 This effectively reduces the SCR needed to be held to cover them.

-The life reinsurance function at Group level supports, steers and coordinates the reinsurance activity of the Company by defining appropriate guidelines aimed at ensuring tight risk control, in line with the Group and the Company Risk Appetite.
+The Life Reinsurance Function at Group level supports, steers and coordinates the reinsurance activity by the Company by defining appropriate guidelines aimed at ensuring tight risk control, in line with Group and Company Risk Appetite.
 The guidelines are also intended to fully take advantage of all opportunities that reinsurance offers in each market.